panoplyio/sql-library/zendesk-salesforce/queries/ticket_count_per_status_by_paying_customer.md

 ---
 title: Zendesk & Salesforce: Ticket count by status per paying-existing customers for the Quarter-To-Date (QTD).
 description: This query shows how many zendesk tickets per status a paying customer has.
 Paying customers are derived from Salesforce data and the ticket count is derived from the Zendesk data.
 User data from the two datasources are linked by email.
-requirements: Collect the `Lead` and `Opportunity` objects with the Panoply Salesforce data source and also the `Users` and `Organizations` Resources form the Zendesk data source.
+requirements: Collect the `Lead` and `Opportunity` objects with the Panoply Salesforce data source and also the `Users`, `Organizations`, and `Tickets` Resources form the Zendesk data source.
 usage: This query can be displayed in a tabular or pivot form to display the ticket count per status.
 modifications: The table in the `FROM` might need to be changed based on Schema and Destination settings in the data source.
 The Date Range Filter using the `created_at` in the `WHERE` clause can be changed.
 ---